Intent - what do we want to achieve?

-We have evaluated and adapted our curriculum, creating rich and varied learning opportunities throughout the school.
+We believe in creating rich and varied learning opportunities throughout the school.
 We recognise the importance of nurturing a culture where our children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts

-As we are fortunate to have nursery age children, we start very early on the road to becoming an accomplished writing.
-From age 3, children will start to “mark make”.
+In our EYFS setting, from age 3, children will start to “mark make” and emergent writing is embraced.
 In Reception children will continue to work on forming their letters correctly.
 They will be encouraged to use their knowledge of phonics to write words in ways which match their spoken sounds.
 By the end of the year, children will be expected to write simple sentences which can be read by themselves and others.

 Key Stage 1

 In Year 1 children will be taught to write sentences by saying our loud what they are going to write about, put several sentences together and re-read their writing to check that it makes sense.
 They will also be expected to discuss what they have written and to read it aloud.